w3c/mathml/docs/accessibility.md

 WYSIWYG math editors have focused immediate feedback of mtematical notation.
 They typically offer palettes of common notations and characters used in math with keyboard equivalents to simplify authoring.
 They provide little support to disambiguate the notations except where doing so produces better display.
 For example, typing "sin" would normally display as "_sin_", but the editors recognize this as a mathematical function; they don't use italics and correctly generate a single `<mi>sin</mi>` rather than three separate `mi`'s, one for each letter as would be appropriate for multiplication of the three letters/variables.
 In the future, we expect editors will include support to allow (not _require_) users to add additional semantics to the generated MathML via the above tagging.
 We expect this to happen because such additions are relatively simple and because users will request such features due to their desire and/or requirement to produce accessible material.

 TeX (and its extension LaTeX) are used to write entire documents, usually those with a technical focus because of its excellent built-in support for math.
-In markdown and other authoring systems, the math syntax of TeX is often used for math content.
+In arkdown and other authoring systems, the math syntax of TeX is often used for math content.
 However, TeX is extensible and authors frequently add macros for commonly used notations in math.
 This means that each system supports similar but differing subsets of TeX for math.
 Because TeX uses macros for some notations, this can be exploited in TeX to MathML translators.
 For example, TeX has the macro `\sin` for the mathematical function of the same name.
 Conversion tools from TeX to MathML should be able to produce semantic markup in some cases:
 * TeX's basic macros are already semantically translated properly as noted with "sin" above.
 We expect additional support for other macros such as `\binom{n}{m}` (displays as $\binom{n}{m}$) to be added to translators because doing so is relatively easy.
 * More general support for the proposed MathML semantics requires the addition of two additional macros/commands.
-We expect the MathML refresh CG to propose details for those macros.
+We expect the MathML Refresh CG to propose details for those macros.
 Addition of them to translators will happen if the user community pushes for them.
 We expect supporting whatever gets proposed to be relatively simple.
 * Some authoring systems such as [PreTeXt](https://pretextbook.org/) use many more macros to disambiguate the meaning and improve layout.
 We expect translators from PreTeXt will produce semantic markup if the authors use the macros because semantics is a key reason to use PreTeXt.

 Convertors from Content MathML to Presentation MathML should be able to produce semantic markup all of the time.